Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 2. Buy a $5,000 security bond (applicable for non-Malaysian workers).
 This may be bought from an insurance company or bank.

 3. Buy a medical insurance plan for each migrant worker.
-The medical insurance coverage must be at least $15,000 per year, and it should insure for inpatient care and day surgery.
+The medical insurance coverage must be at least $15,000 per year, and it should cover inpatient care and day surgery.
 This includes hospital bills for conditions that may not be work-related.
 Submit the details of the insurance plan online.
 For more information, you can check out MOM’s article on “Medical insurance requirements for migrant worker”.

-After Work Permit worker arrives in Singapore:
+After a Work Permit worker arrives in Singapore:

 1. Non-Malaysian workers (from construction, manufacturing, marine shipyard and process sectors) have to proceed to attend the Setting-in Programme.

-2. Register your worker’s address
+2. Register your worker’s address.

-3. Send your worker for a medical examination
+3. Send your worker for a medical examination.

 4. Get the work permit issued (for details, please refer to MOM’s article on “Apply for a work permit”, and see under the heading “Get the permit issued”).
 At this point of time, you need to pay $35 for each work permit issued.

-5. Register worker’s fingerprints and photograph
+5. Register worker’s fingerprints and photograph.

-6. Receive the work permit card (will be delivered to given address)
+6. Receive the work permit card (will be delivered to given address).

-How to check Work Permit application status?
+How do I check the Work Permit application status?

 You may check the application status of a work permit through the WP Online system.